brimdata/super/book/src/intro.md

 rely upon schema inference to convert JSON into relational tables, which unfornately does not always work.

-For example, suppose this single line of JSON data is in a file called `example.json`:
+To understand the difficulty of schema inference, super this simple line of JSON data is in a file called `example.json`:
 ```json
 {"a":[1,"foo"]}
 ```

-> The simple literal `[1,"foo"]` is a contrived example
+> The literal `[1,"foo"]` is a contrived example but adequatedly
-> but imagine the common pattern
+> represents the challenge of mixed-type JSON values, e.g.,
-> of an API returning an array of JSON objects with varying shape
+> an API returning an array of JSON objects with varying shape.
-> and you end up with the same mixed-type challenge.

-Surprisingly, this simple JSON results in unpredictable schema inference across different SQL systems.
+Surprisingly, this simple JSON input causes unpredictable schema inference across different SQL systems.
 Clickhouse converts the JSON number `1` to a string:
 ```sh